-- (a) the 2004 Document de Référence filed with the Autorité des marchés financiers (the "AMF") under the number D.05-0151 dated February 25, 2005 (except for the section entitled "Attestation des Commissaires aux Comptes", p.202-203); and - (b) the 2005 Document de Référence filed with the AMF under the number D.06-0075 dated February 22, 2006 (except for the section entitled "Attestation du Responsable du document de reference", p.292), save that any statement contained herein or in a document all or the relative portion of which is incorporated by reference herein shall be modified or superseded for the purpose of this Prospectus to the extent that a statement contained in any such subsequent document all or the relevant portion of which is incorporated by reference herein modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
+- (a) the 2004 Document de Référence filed with the Autorité des marchés financiers (the "AMF") under the number D.05-0151 dated February 25, 2005 (except for the section entitled "Attestation des Commissaires aux Comptes", p.202-203), and - (b) the 2005 Document de Référence filed with the AMF under the number D.06-0075 dated February 22, 2006 (except for the section entitled "Attestation du Responsable du document de référence", p.292) and further updated by an Actualisation filed with the AMF under the number D.06-0075-A01 dated April 11, 2006 (except for the section entitled "Responsables du Contrôle des Comptes", p.
+7) and by an Actualisation filed with the AMF under the number D.06-0075-A02 dated June 2, 2006 (except for the section entitled "Responsables du Contrôle des Comptes", p.
+42), and as amended on June 13, 2006 by a Rectificatif filed with the AMF under number D.06-0075-R01, save that any statement contained herein or in a document all or the relative portion of which is incorporated by reference herein shall be modified or superseded for the purpose of this Prospectus to the extent that a statement contained in any such subsequent document all or the relevant portion of which is incorporated by reference herein modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).